Personal Branding: 7 steps to create yours + definition

 • Put a face to your brand or company.

-If you’re a business leader, it’s in your best interest to create your personal brand for several reasons.
+If you’re a business leader, it’s in your interest to make your personal brand for several reasons.

 First, it will give your company credibility.
 As a recognized player in your field, you are automatically more legitimate than someone else to offer your services.

-It will also improve your employer brand and facilitate your recruitment.
-By communicating about your company and its values, you attract people who share them and push away those who aren’t suited to it. 🙅
+It will also improve your employer brands and facilitate your recruitment.
+By communicating about your company and its values, you attract people and push away those who aren’t suited to it. 🙅

 If you’re planning to raise money, having an audience will make it easier for you to find investors.
 This means you’ll be more likely to raise larger amounts.
 The same goes for partnerships.

-Why create your personal branding as a community manager?
+Why do your personal branding as a community manager?

 • Develop your skills.